ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

-# AI-Enabled Smart FAQ Module (With AutoTranslate)
+# AI-Enabled Smart FAQ Module (with AutoTranslate)

 > For our same application without the **AutoTranslate** feature $\rightarrow$ visit [this GitHub repository](https://github.com/ShashankRapolu07/SARCathon-AI.git).